calint/tang-nano-9k--riscv--cache-psram/README.md

     => fixed end-to-end test without grasping why. search for '// ??' in RAMIO [o] apply (selectively) style guide https://github.com/lowRISC/style-guides/blob/master/VerilogCodingStyle.md#lowrisc-verilog-coding-style-guide
 [x]    use 'logic' instead of registers or wires where applicable?
-       => reg -> logic, all outputs logic
-[x] parameters in pascal casing
+         => reg -> logic, all outputs logic, all inputs wires [x]    parameters in pascal casing
 [x]    enums for states in FSM
 [-]    suffixes to port inputs/outputs
          => the ports have verbose names implying input/output [-]    snake case names for modules
          => makes instance names inconvenient
+[x] review test benches
 [ ]    FSM in always_comb?
 [ ] study why BAUD rate of less than 2400 does not work [ ] consider FIFO in UART